|Position:||Director of Intercollegiate Athletics|

 Chancellor Henry T. Yang appointed Mark Massari UC Santa Barbara's 13th Director of Athletics on August 18, 2008.
 Massari succeeded Dr. Gary Cunningham, who retired after leading the department to unprecedented success in competition and the classroom for 13 years.

-Bringing a strong background in external marketing to the Gauchos, Massari launched the "Dare to Be Great" initiative to showcase UCSB's exceptional academics and service through its athletics programs.
-The strategic plan solidified traditions with a letter winners program, created a first-ever annual giving effort, addressed facility improvements and strengthened student-athlete support and academic success.
+Bringing a strong background in external marketing, Massari launched the "Dare to Be Great" initiative in his first year.
+The strategic plan solidified traditions with a letterwinners program, created a first-ever annual giving effort, addressed facility improvements and strengthened student-athlete support and academic success.

-Massari has made several promising coaching hires, including women's basketball head coach Carlene Mitchell - a longtime assistant to Hall of Famer C. Vivian Stringer at Rutgers - who led the renowned Gaucho program to its 14th NCAA appearance in her first season; baseball's Andrew Checketts, who won the most games by a first year coach in program history; former University of Miami (Fla.) head coach and ACC Coach of the Year Nicole Lantagne Welch to lead the Gauchos storied women's volleyball program and women's tennis' Simon Thibodeau from Fresno State who took the Bulldogs to five Sweet Sixteen's in seven NCAA appearances.
-In his first season, Thibodeau led the Gauchos to their highest national ranking in 20 years.
+Massari has made several promising hires including women's basketball's Carlene Mitchell who led the program to its 14th NCAA appearance in her first season; baseball's Andrew Checketts who returned the Gauchos to a NCAA Regional for the first time in 12 years; former ACC Coach of the Year (Miami) Nicole Lantange Welch to lead one of the most successful women's volleyball programs in NCAA history and Simon Thibodeau who in his first season led women's tennis to its highest national ranking in 20 years.

-Massari installed a department-wide commitment to outreach and diversity allowing the Gauchos to collectively give 5,000 hours in community service each year and actively promote the celebration of Hispanic Heritage and Black History Months each September and February respectively.
+A commitment to outreach has the Gauchos providing 5,000 hours collectively in community service each year, an all time high.
+The department also promotes the celebration of Hispanic Heritage and Black History Months each September and February respectively.

-He previously served as Senior Associate Athletics Director for External Affairs at Oregon State University.
+Massari previously served as senior associate athletics director for external affairs at Oregon State University.
 During his seven years in Corvallis, the Beavers successfully completed $115 million in capital projects, played in six football bowl games and won back-to-back baseball national championships.

-Mark spent five years with the University of Miami (Fla.) directing sports marketing and sales for the Hurricanes.
+Massari spent five years with the University of Miami (Fla) leading sports marketing and sales for the Hurricanes.
 He began his career at Saint Mary's College in Moraga, Calif.

-Mark, 44, and his wife Kimberly, have a daughter Madeline (9), son Joseph (7) and yellow lab named Hobbs.
+He and his wife Kimberly, a UC Berkeley grad, have a daughter Madeline and son Joseph.